-By design, SATIRE models allow reconstruction of both 480 total and spectral solar irradiance (see Sect.
-2.1 and 481 Eq.
-(1)).
-However, since the LTE (Local Thermodynamic) 482 Equilibrium) approximation is involved in calculations $\delta f^{s}$ 483 brightness spectra of different surface features (Sect.
-2.1) 484 from the appropriate model atmospheres [see also Unruh 485 et al., 1999], which is expected to fail in the UV, the irrad 486 ance below about 200 nm and in some stronger lines above?
-487 200 nm is not reliable.
-488
+[35] By design, SATIRE models allow reconstruction of both total and spectral solar irradiance (see section 2.1 and equation (1)).
+However, since the local thermodynamic equilibrium (LTE) approximation is involved in calculations of brightness spectra of different surface features (section 2.1) from the appropriate model atmospheres [see also Unruh et al., 1999], which is expected to fail in the UV, the irradiance below about 200 nm and in some stronger lines above 200 nm is not reliable.

-Krivova et al. [2006, 2009a] have found that, despite the 489 LTE approximation, SATIRE models work well in the specie 490 tral range 220 to 240 nm, as well as at the wavelengths above 491 approximately 270 nm.
-In order to extend the model tso 492 other wavelengths below 270 nm, which are of special interes 493 est for climate studies, they worked out a technique, which 494 makes use of the available measurements of solar irradiance 495 in the UV by the UARS/SUSIM instrument.
-Empirical re-496 lationships have been constructed between the irradiance in 497 the range 220-240 nm and irradiances at other wavelengths 498 between 115 and 270 nm.
-Thus whenever irradiance at 220 499 240 is available, it is also possible to reconstruct irradiance 500 over the whole range 115-270 nm.
-We have here applied this?
-501 technique in order to also calculate the spectral irradiances 502 over the range 115-270 nm.
-503
+[36] Krivova et al. [2006, 2009a] have found that, despite the LTE approximation, SATIRE models work well in the spectral range 220-240 nm, as well as at the wavelengths above approximately 270 nm.
+To extend the model to other wavelengths below 270 nm, which are of special interest for climate studies, they worked out a technique that makes use of the available measurements of solar irradiance in the UV by the UARS/SUSIM instrument.
+Empirical relationships have been constructed between the irradiance in the range 220-240 nm and irradiances at other wavelengths between 115 and 270 nm.
+Thus, whenever irradiance at 220-240 is